B.A. Programme

 LSR has been consistently ranked among the top Humanities colleges in India.
 The B.A.
 Programme course is very competitive.
 The students are constantly encouraged to do their very best with a well-rounded education.
 They are exposed to a plethora of ideas irrespective of their courses.
 These ideas shape strong-willed women in the years to come.
 Students from LSR have an intellectual edge over their peers and gain admission to the best post-graduate institutions across the globe where several also serve as teachers.
 LSR takes in students from varied sections of the society and from abroad and caters to a diverse body of students with different needs.

-Through these sessions, the BA Programme at Lady Shri Ram College continues to inspire and empower students to pursue their aspirations and contribute positively to the world around them.
+Through these thoughtfully curated sessions, the BA Programme at Lady Shri Ram College continues to inspire, empower, and equip students with the knowledge, skills, and perspectives needed to thrive academically, professionally, and personally.

 Name Areas of interest